 In addition, Amesbury is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-The per capita income in Amesbury in 2010 was $40,686, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $162,744 for a family of four.
-However, Amesbury contains both very wealthy and poor people as well.
+The per capita income in Amesbury in 2010 was $39,539, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $158,156 for a family of four.

 The people who call Amesbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amesbury residents report their race to be White, followed by Asian.
 Important ancestries of people in Amesbury include English, Italian, French , and German.

 The most common language spoken in Amesbury is English.
-Other important languages spoken here include Chinese and French.
+Other important languages spoken here include Italian and Chinese.